 Q. What is melatonin?

 Melatonin is a hormone secreted by the pineal gland that regulates sleep-wake cycles, also known as circadian rhythm.
 Melatonin also functions as an antioxidant, and studies have shown it may protect healthy egg follicles from damage.*

-Melatonin supplementation is also supported by research to suport healthy egg and embryo quality in women undergoing controlled ovarian stimulation during fertility treatments.*
+Melatonin supplementation is also supported by research to promote healthy egg and embryo quality in women undergoing controlled ovarian stimulation during fertility treatments.*

 Q. How is Theratonin different from other melatonin supplements?